GittYuP4/TDH-based-on-DDH/README.md

 ### Cryptography and Security Protocols project
-# An implementation of chapter 4.2. from Trapdoor Hash Functions and Their Applications by Döttling et al. 2019
+# An implementation of chapter 4.2. from Trapdoor Hash Functions and Their Applications by Döttling et al. 2019.
+# I was the first person implementating this paper.
+I did it on my own during my univsersity course 'Cryptography and Security Protocols' in my exhange semester at IST Lisbon.
+I got 19 out of 20 points in the final evaluation.

 The whole code is implemented in the class TDH() in the TDH_implementation.py file.
 It contains a constructor and 5 more methods.
 In the TDH functions.py file, additional help functions have been created.
 The constructor simply initializes n, lambda and rate_1 which can be chosen by the user.